Loans :: Private Education Loans

-A private student loan is a nonfederal loan issued by a lender, such as a bank or credit union.
+A private student loan is a nonfederal loan issued by a lender, such as a bank or credit union, that must be repaid with interest.
 Private loan applications are completed with the lender and usually require a credit check.
 It is recommended that students and parents exhaust all federal student loan options before considering a private loan.

 A&M-Commerce does not have contractual agreements with any private lender and as such there are no preferred private lender lists, contracts or endorsements of private loans.